gregpalmier/clamav-cookbook/README.md

-# clamav-cookbook-cookbook
+# clamav-cookbook

-TODO: Enter the cookbook description here.
+Installs and maintains ClamAV scan parameters

 ## Supported Platforms

-TODO: List your supported platforms.
+Initially created with Debian 7 and Ubuntu 12.

 ## Attributes

-`default.rb` - All of the clamd.conf scan parameters.
+`default.rb` - All of the clamd.conf parameters.

 ## Usage